annaharri89/stitchCounterV2/README.md

 - **Compose + Material 3:** UI built with modern Android patterns and responsive layouts for phone/tablet and portrait/landscape.
 - **Room + DataStore:** Structured project persistence in Room, lightweight preference storage in DataStore.
-- **Offline-first backup:** Projects can be exported to zip with metadata and images, then restored on another device without cloud services.
+- **Local backup (no cloud):** Projects can be exported to zip with metadata and images, then restored on another device.
+The app does not sync to cloud services; data stays on the device unless you export it yourself.
 - **Hilt + feature separation:** Dependencies are injected with Hilt and features are separated by domain area for maintainability.

 ## Tech stack